Using Kaizen to Improve as a Developer

 Structural: simple way to deal with relationships between entities

-If after those few days I am struggle to remember then I will keep adding more days until I am fully comfortable.
-You might be asking me how do you remember to test this 3 times a day (9:00am, 2:00pm and 7:00pm).
-Well I installed an app called Today.
-This app allows you to setup notifications.
+If after those few days I am struggling to remember then I will keep adding more days until I am entirely comfortable.
+You might be asking me how do you remember to test this three times a day (9:00 am, 2:00 pm and 7:00 pm).
+Well, I installed an app called Today.
+This app allows you to set up notifications.
 Here is an example of a notification I created:

 With these notifications, I will spend 5 minutes for the entire day answering these questions.
 My next Kaizen step in the process will be to learn all of the Creational Design patterns:

 Once I know each one then I will proceed learning the Behavioral Design patterns:

 - Template Method

 Finally, I can move on to the Structural Design patterns:

 As you can see, I am taking the process slowly.
 I am making sure that I do the least amount that I can, making sure that I bypass the brain fear.
 This process will keep going until I get to the point where I can write and know each design pattern.
 This plan is for me but can be used for anyone who wishes.
 You might need to revise the plan to fit your specific needs, but this should be a good enough idea to get you started.
 When the steps are easy enough, the mind will usually take over and leapfrog over obstacles to achieve your goal.
 You will hit a wall of resistance but do not give up.
 Instead, try scaling back the size of your steps until you are comfortable again.

 Please share with me your Kaizen development plan as I would love to get some ideas for other things to learn and grow.
 I gave this talk at Forwarding Swift 2017 in San Francisco.
 I hope to update and share with you my presentation and inspire others to use Kaizen.